sunfounder/newton-lab-kit/docs/source/pyproject/python_start/download_add.rst

 Upload the Libraries to Pico
 ----------------------------------
 In some projects, you will need additional libraries.
-Here, we will first upload these libraries to the Raspberry Pi Pico, and then we can run the code directly later.
+Here, we will first upload these libraries to the Raspberry Pi Pico 2, and then we can run the code directly later.

 #.
 Use a Micro USB cable to connect the Raspberry Pi Pico 2 to your computer.
 (Do not hold down **BOOTSEL**; you already dragged the MicroPython firmware to Pico 2 in the previous step, so just plug it in directly.)